-- a) $CO_2$ from combustion. $CO_2$ emissions corresponding to the combustion of natural gas that would have been used if the cogeneration system did not provide heat to the factory. - b) $CH_4$ from combustion. $CH_4$ emissions corresponding to the combustion of natural gas that would have been used if the cogeneration system did not provide heat to the factory. - c) N2O from combustion.
-N2O emissions corresponding to the combustion of natural gas that would have been used if the cogeneration system did not provide heat to the factory. - d) $CH_4$ leaks. $CH_4$ emissions from natural gas production and leaks in the transport and distribution pipeline supplying the factory and leaks in the gas distribution piping within the factory, associated with the natural gas consumption identified in item (a) above. - e) CO2 from electricity generation.
-CO2 emissions associated with the electricity that would have to be purchased from the power grid if the cogeneration system did not provide electricity to the factory.
+- a) CO_2 from combustion.
+CO_2 emissions corresponding to the combustion of natural gas- a baseline fuel that would have been used if the cogeneration system did not provide heat to the factoryplant. - b) CH4 from combustion.
+CH4 emissions corresponding to the combustion of a baseline natural gasfuel that would have been used if the cogeneration system did not provide heat to the factoryplant. - c) N2O from combustion.
+N2O emissions corresponding to the combustion of a baseline natural gasfuel that would have been used if the cogeneration system did not provide heat to the factoryplant. - d) CH4 leaks during production of the baseline fuel.
+If the baseline fuel is natural gas, CH4 emissions from natural gas production and leaks in the transport and distribution pipeline supplying the factoryplant and leaks in the gas distribution piping within the factoryplant, associated with the natural gas consumption identified in item (a) above.
+For other types of fuel, the baseline emissions associated with production and transportation are assumed zero for simplification and conservatism. - e) CO_2 from electricity generation.
+CO_2 emissions associated with the electricity that would have to be purchased from the power grid if the cogeneration system did not provide electricity to the factor plant.

-The baseline emissions for the first four items are proportional to the natural gas consumption in the factory that is offset by heat supplied by the cogeneration system.
+The baseline emissions for the first four items are proportional to the amount of baseline natural gas fuel consumption in the factory baseline plant that is offset by heat supplied by the natural gas cogeneration system.
 Each can be represented as the product of an emissions factor and an energy consumption, which depends on the heat output of the cogeneration system.

-The consumption of natural gas avoided in the baseline for the supply of heat is determined as follows:
+The consumption of the fuel natural gasthe fuel avoided in the baseline for the supply of heat is determined as follows:

-Annual baseline natural gas energy consumption for heat supply, $ABEC{NG}$ (GJ/year): $ABEC{NG} = \frac{CAHO}{e_b}$ (3.1) where CAHO = annual heat output from cogeneration system (GJ/year), and = industrial boiler efficiency (fraction, lower heating value basis).
+Annual baseline natural gas energy consumption for heat supply at baseline plant, ABEC{NGBF} (GJ/year):

+$\frac{ABEC{NG}}{e{b}} = \frac{CAHO}{e{b}} ABEC{BF} = \frac{CAHO}{e{b}}$ e_b = industrial boiler efficiency (fraction, lower heating value basis).

+Where CAHO = annual heat output from cogeneration system (GJ/year), and

-This is estimated on the basis of the heat output rate of the cogeneration system (CHOR) and an estimate of annual operating hours (AOH) of the cogeneration system.
+This-The annual heat output from the cogeneration system (CAHO) is estimated on the basis of the heat output rate of the cogeneration system (CHOR) and an estimate of annual operating hours (AOH) of the cogeneration system.
 The formula is described below:

+Annual baseline matural gas energy consumption for heat supply,

+$$ABEC{BFAG}$$

+(GJ/year):

-Annual baseline natural gas energy consumption for heat supply, $ABEC{NG}$ (GJ/year): $ABEC{NG}$ (GJ / year) = $\frac{CHOR \cdot AOH}{e_b}$ (3.2) where CHOR = cogeneration system heat output rate (GJ/h), AOH = Annual operating hours (h/year), and $e_b$ = boiler efficiency (fraction, lower heating value basis) In order to be conservative, a high value of $e_b$ is chosen.
+$$\frac{ABEC{NG} (GJ / year) = \frac{CHOR \cdot AOH}{e_b} ABEC{BF} (GJ / year) = \frac{CHOR \cdot AOH}{e_b}$$ (3.2) Where; $CHOR$ = cogeneration system heat output rate (GJ/h), AOH = Annual operating hours (h/year), and e_b = boiler efficiency (fraction, lower heating value basis) In order to be conservative, a high value of e_b is chosen.
 The methodology proposes a default value of 0.90.

 The value of CHOR may be determined from the specifications of the cogeneration system.
 A value of AOH should be determined from an engineering study of the proposed cogeneration system.

 Once the boiler energy consumption has been quantified, the four GHG emissions components (a to d, above) can be determined, as indicated below.

-a) Baseline CO2 emissions from natural gas combustion for heat supply to plant b) Baseline methane emissions from natural gas combustion for heat supply to plant
+a) Baseline CO2 emissions from natural gas combustion of baseline fuel for heat supply to plant